Starting a Business

 A U.S. business address can legitimize your operations.
 Your address can be used for mail and to set up company accounts.
 While you may be tempted to use your registered agent’s address to receive mail, this is not the agent’s intended use.
 As you select a physical address, keep in mind that some states allow you to use a mailbox service’s physical address, including a P.O. box, while others do not.

 Virtual offices, also known as co-working spaces, offer a professional mailing address to use as your principal place of business, with additional perks such as a phone number, receptionist services, meeting spaces, workspaces, and mail forwarding services.
+Many virtual offices offer international mail forwarding, if you are doing business in the U.S., but living in another country.

 8. Open a U.S. bank account